Pauan/Immutable/doc/doc.rst

   This is also called the `symmetric difference <http://en.wikipedia.org/wiki/Symmetric_difference>`__ of the two Set_\ s.

-  This does not modify the Set_, it returns a new Set_.
+  This does not mutate the Set_, it returns a new Set_.

   This function runs in ``O(2 * log2(n) * m)`` worst-case time.